 Dec.
 18, 2015 (Mimesis Law) — When I was in high school, which I’d like to think wasn’t that long ago, parents hosting a party where teenagers were drinking happened fairly often.
-Things have changed, apparently, as the Boston Globe reports on a recent jail sentence for parents who hosted a party at their home:
+We also used to try and sneak into clubs with our fake IDs (which didn’t often work), but nowadays Connecticut Fake ID are much more realistic and apparently is incredibly difficult to spot.
+Things in terms of parties have changed, apparently, as the Boston Globe reports on a recent jail sentence for parents who hosted a party at their home:

 A Saugus couple will serve jail time for being home during a drinking party in 2013 that was attended by dozens of minors including a teenaged girl who became drunk and had to be hospitalized, prosecutors said.

 John and Josephine Penza, 52 and 55 respectively, were at their home Aug.
 18, 2013, when their children – one was a recent high school graduate and the other was almost 20 – invited friends over for a party, according to Carrie Kimball Monahan, a spokeswoman for Essex District Attorney Jonathan Blodgett.

 When police responded to a noise complaint at the Palmer Avenue home that night, they found about 70 underage partygoers, including a 16-year-old girl who was drunk in an upstairs bathroom and had to be taken to a hospital.
 Prosecutors said Josephine Penza instructed the girl to tell police she had food poisoning.

 Prosecutors said the evidence introduced at trial included photographs of a table set up for a drinking game and numerous empty alcohol containers.